Step 4: Operationalise

 Capturing these components of the project enables you to move forward with the execution and implementation of the tasks.

-Download our Operational plan here to get you started.
+Our Operational plan template here can get you started.

 Congratulations, you now have completed the fourth step of building your data strategy.